 Source: The Independent

-Gossip and scandal seem part of the celebrity lifestyle, and that’s why it’s vital the rich and famous have crisis management plans in place, to mitigate damage to their reputation and personal brand.
+Gossip and scandal seem part of the celebrity lifestyle – that’s why celebrity public relations and crisis management is vital to mitigate damage to their reputation and personal brand.

 Our Managing Director Leisa Goddard said while every crisis situation differs, it’s often important for celebrities to take ownership and confront the crisis head on.

 Let’s have a look at some of PR’s biggest celebrity crises and what we can learn from them:

 In 2015, Steve Harvey hosted the Miss Universe beauty pageant on live television.
 Unfortunately, Harvey accidentally announced the winner as Miss Colombia, Ariadna Gutierrez-Arévalo.
 After she accepted the crown, Harvey awkwardly announced he made a mistake and the actual winner was Miss Philippines, Pia Alonzo Wurtzbach.

 This incident was labelled one of the most awkward ever to appear on television.
 Harvey instantly took responsibility and apologised on social media.

 Also, Harvey’s PR team was able to remove many of the negative comments made about him online.

 This incident is a perfect example of the celebrity accepting responsibility and taking action.
 It is clear that Harvey’s PR team had a strong crisis management plan in place which allowed for the situation to be handled in the correct way.

 In 2016, tennis star Maria Sharapova’s career was threatened when she was found guilty of a doping violation.
 There was a media frenzy when the scandal first broke but after just a few days, the story disappeared from the news agenda.